globus/globus-automate-client/docs/source/migration.rst

 As ``remarshal`` is a python CLI, installation should be performed with ``pipx``, as with the ``globus-cli``.
-For full instructions, follow `remsarhsal's installation documentation
+For full instructions, follow `remarshal's installation documentation
 <https://github.com/remarshal-project/remarshal#installation>`_.

 Usage